Orischn/AP2_ex_2/README.md

   Now, We will provide a short tutorial about what is in our program:
   - Option for adding new contacts:
-  You will be able to add contacts to your list (note that you will not be able to add unregistered contacts).
+  You will be able to add contacts to your list (note that you will not be able to add unregistered contacts, and/or add the same contact twice and have with him multiple chats).
    In order to add a new contact, just press the 'add contacts' icon on the left of the screen, and then type the name of the contact you      would like to add.
-And again, note that if this person is not reistered you won't be able to add him to your contacts.
+And again, note that if this person is not reistered or already been added to your chats list you won't be able to add him to your chats.

+   It also should be mentioned that this is not a psychedelic experience and therefore you won't be able to chat with yourself, if you would like to do that I recommend you go to a place where it is legal and then ask the local shaman for the good stuff

-  Once adding a new contact to your list, you will be able to send him as many messages as you want.
+  Once adding a new contact to your list, you will be able to send him and receive from him as many messages as you want.
 Isn't that great?

   But wait, theres more!